-To compute the compression matrix $\comp$, we need to know the derivative of the model power spectrum with respect to the cosmological and bias parameters.
-We calculate the derivative of the model power spectrum with respect to the cosmological parameters numerically.
-To do this, we first compute the model power spectra with different input cosmological parameters with \textsc{PyBird}.
-Then we calculate the derivative of the model power spectrum numerically with the \textsc{Findiff} package \citep{findiff}.
-On the other hand, the derivatives of the model power spectrum with respect to the bias parameters are calculated analytically.
-The model power spectrum can be written as a sum of linear, loop, counter-terms, and stochastic power spectra multiplied by their respective free parameters.
-In \textsc{PyBird}, the model power spectrum without the stochastic terms and counterterms terms \(P^{NCS}\) is \citep{d_Amico_2020}
+To compute the compression matrix $\comp$, we need to know the derivative of the model power spectrum with respect to the cosmological and nuisance parameters.
+For the derivatives with respect to the cosmological parameters, this is done when calculating the Taylor expansion of the power spectrum.
+A detailed description is given in section \ref{sec:Taylor}.
+In this section, we mainly focus on the derivatives of the power spectrum with respect to the nuisance parameters.
+In \textsc{PyBird}, the non-linear power spectrum calculation is separated into 24 different terms (3 linear terms, 12 loop terms, 6 counter terms, and 3 stochastic terms).
+Each of these terms is independent of the nuisance parameters.
+More importantly, the final non-linear power spectrum is the linear combination of these 24 different terms multiplied by the appropriate bias parameters